-3. After creating the new product add posting information in the popup.
+3. After creating the new product you need to add posting information in the popup.

 If you specified price when filling properties of the products, they will automatically be tightened in the column “Current price”.
 The “Estimated price” column contains prices corresponding to margins on the “Settings > Prices and discounts” page.
 If you want to apply the estimated price, just hit the arrow between columns to transfer it to the “Current price” columns.
 This price will be shown when adding products to order or sale.